Monaco Mortgage Factsheet and FAQ

 Asset Requirements:

-• Banks frequently require substantial assets deposited with them.
+• Banks frequently require substantial assets deposited with them in Monaco.

-• High-net-worth borrowers may leverage asset-backed lending (interest-only loans).
+• High-net-worth borrowers may leverage asset-backed lending (interest-only Monaco mortgages).

 Foreign Currency Risks:

-• Mortgages generally EUR-denominated; consider currency fluctuation risks if income/assets in other currencies.
+• Monaco mortgages generally EUR-denominated; consider currency fluctuation risks if income/assets in other currencies.

 Ownership Structures: